widdix/learn-appsync/lab04-lambda/README.md

 * `elasticache`
 * `kms`

 Next, you need to extend the CloudFormation template `appsync.yaml` to create a Lambda function.
-Use the Serverless Application Model (SAM) and fill in the needed properties for the resource `ServicesFunction`.
+Use the Serverless Application Model (SAM) and fill in the required properties for the resource `ServicesFunction`.

 * Use the Node.js 8.10 runtime.
 * Reference the code at `./index.js` the `aws cloudformation package` command will upload the JavaScript file automatically.